Expired film and some new perspectives

 Ready for viewing the negatives on the light box.

-Ready to display the negatives on the light table.
+Ready to view the negatives on the light table.

 Close up of some of the exposed Kodak GPF negatives with some light leakage on the film roll during the loading or unloading procedure.

-Close-up of some of the exposed Kodak GPF negatives with some light leakage on the film roll during the loading or unloading procedure.
+Close-up of some of the exposed Kodak GPF negatives with a little light leakage on the film roll during the loading or unloading procedure.

 Fogged negatives but with the exposure compensation they still have enough dynamic range.
 My aim is to make good scans eventually.